travetto/test-plugin/README.md

 ## Requirements

-This plugin only works with the testing module provided by the encore framework.
+This plugin only works with the testing module provided by the travetto framework.

 ## Known Issues